dinanathsj29/ajax-asynchronous-javascript-and-xml-course-tutorial/README.md

 The process of **`sending and receiving data on the fly without page refresh/reload`** is known as AJAX

+- AJAX stands for Asynchronous JavaScript and XML enable web applications to retrieve data from the server asynchronously
 - AJAX is *not a new programming language* - actually its a methodology or concepts or special way to bring JavaScript and XML (now a days JSON) together to produce impressive results
 - **AJAX is set of web technologies** - just uses a combination of:
  - A browser built-in `XMLHttpRequest object` to request data from a web server